opekope2/StaffMod/docs/staff.md

 * **Attack Damage**: 4 (❤️❤️)
 * **Attack Speed**: 2 (faster than any vanilla weapon)

+Every staff has these stats, unless noted otherwise

 !!! experiment "Heads up"
     If you have suggestions about the staff item, or ideas about balancing it for survival gameplay, [join the discussion here](https://github.com/opekope2/StaffMod/discussions/6).